 This mixed breed is strikingly stunning.
 He’ll certainly turn heads even just for his coloring!
 He will inherit any combination of his parent’s colors.
 In fact, most Pitahoulas look completely different from one another, even when coming from the same litter!

 The Pitbull comes in red, blue, white, and just about any color except merle.
-So this means there’s a good chance your pup could come with any one of these colors incorporated into their coat patterns.
-It’s possible you can have a straight red-coated dog, or your Pitahoula could be completely blue, or white.
+So this means there’s a good chance your pup could come with any of these colors incorporated into their coat patterns.
+It’s possible you can have a straight red-coated dog, or your Pitahoula could be completely blue or white.

 The Catahoula comes in all different shades of merle.
 This means you can expect absolutely any color or markings with this pup.
 Because of their Catahoula parent’s spotted markings, it’s possible that your pup could pull in any normal base color from their Pitbull parent, with some merled spots.

 The Catahoula Pitbull mix will need a lot of exercise.
 You must be able to commit to at least 60 to 90 minutes of vigorous exercise every day.
 Otherwise, he will become very restless and destructive.
 Quite simply, if you cannot commit to this, then he is not the breed for you.

 If you can, he will return his gratitude by being the best four-legged friend you’ll ever have.
 He is also perfectly suited to families with younger children despite his size.
 You’ll almost always find him favoring the young ones for cuddles on the sofa.

 Because of his potentially large size and energy, Pitahoulas are better suited to a larger home with access to a reinforced backyard.
 He will need access to fresh air as he’ll get cabin fever easily.
 These pups hate to be locked up for hours on end.
 Because he can be very protective of his family, you’ll need to ensure that your backyard is reinforced.
 If not, you’ll risk him escaping if he feels danger on the perimeter.